gmlewis/flutter-stylizer/README.md

 ### 0.0.20

-- Fix factory contructor bug reported in #19.
+- Fix plugin broken on Windows bug reported in #19.

 ### 0.0.19